 “Treatment is not prescriptive, rather the individualized plans are creative and motivating, and ultimately, more effective at helping improve and support a child’s maximum functional potential.
 Our program helps children make meaningful progress,” explains Dr. Courtney Toomey, Physical Medicine and Rehabilitation Physician and Director of Rehabilitation Programming.

-Family and Caregiver Support is Essential
+Family and caregiver support is essential.

 At Nexus Children’s Hospital, families and caregivers complete training and education throughout the duration of a pediatric patient’s admission, treatment, and rehabilitation.
 All training and education is tailored to the patient’s level of spinal cord injury, medical requirements, and caregiver capabilities.
 Our teams are dedicated to equipping families and caregivers with the tools and knowledge to confidently continue to support and care for their child at home.